Apple IIc Plus

 The Apple IIc Plus is the sixth and final model in the Apple II series of personal computers, produced by Apple Computer.
 The "Plus" in the name was a reference to the additional features it offered over the original portable Apple IIc, such as greater storage capacity (a built-in 3.5-inch floppy drive replacing the classic 5.25-inch drive), increased processing speed, and a general standardization of the system components.
 In a notable change of direction, the Apple IIc Plus, for the most part, did not introduce new technology or any further evolutionary contributions to the Apple II series, instead merely integrating existing peripherals into the original Apple IIc design.
-The development of the 8-bit machine was criticized by quarters more interested in the significantly more advanced 16-bit Apple IIGS.
+The development of the 8-bit machine was criticized by users more interested in the significantly more advanced 16-bit Apple IIGS.

 History

-The Apple IIc Plus was introduced on September 16, 1988, at the AppleFest conference in San Francisco, with less fanfare than the Apple IIc had received four years earlier.
+By 1988 the Laser 128 series of Apple II clones was popular enough that it had, inCider wrote, "won a place in the Apple market, and irritated Apple in the process".
+The 128 sold for about $300 less than the Apple IIc.
+The Apple IIc Plus was introduced on September 16, 1988, at the AppleFest conference in San Francisco, with less fanfare than the IIc had received four years earlier.
 Described as little more than a "turbocharged version of the IIc with a high-capacity 3½ disk drive" by one magazine review of the time, some users were disappointed.
 Many IIc users already had add-ons giving them something rather close to what the new model offered.

 Before the official release of the machine, it had been rumored to be a slotless version of the Apple IIGS squeezed into the portable case of the Apple IIc.
 Apple employee John Arkley, one of the engineers working on the Apple IIc Plus project, had devised rudimentary plans for an enhanced Apple IIGS motherboard that would fit in the IIc case, and petitioned management for the go-ahead with such a project; the idea was rejected.

+Apple priced the IIc Plus much more aggressively than it had the IIc; it was only $126 more expensive than the Laser 128EX/2.
 When the project started the original plan was to just replace the 5.25-inch floppy drive with a 3.5-inch, without modifying the IIc design.
 Other features, consequently, were added as the project progressed.
-It is believed the Apple IIc Plus design, and its existence at all, was influenced by a third-party Apple IIc-compatible known as the Laser 128.
-It is not a coincidence that the Apple IIc Plus is very similar in design to the Laser 128EX/2 model, released shortly before the Apple IIc Plus.
+It is believed the Apple IIc Plus design, and its existence at all, was influenced by the Laser 128.
+The Apple IIc Plus is very similar in design to the Laser 128EX/2 model, released shortly before the Apple IIc Plus.
 As it was fully backwards-compatible, the Apple IIc Plus replaced the Apple IIc.

 Codenames for the machine while under development included: Raisin, Pizza, and Adam Ant.